Published Oct 11, 2023

 In this post, Jeff Zamek presents some ideas for improving the efficiency of the pottery studio in order to save time, which in turn saves money.
-Hopefully the ideas presented today will help you make new year's resolutions to maximize efficiency and, therefore, maximize profits! - Jennifer Poellot Harnetty, editor
+Hopefully the ideas presented today will help you make new resolutions to maximize efficiency and, therefore, maximize profits! - Jennifer Poellot Harnetty, editor

 The old adage that time equals money is especially true in any labor-intensive activity.
 Making pottery is certainly an endeavor that requires direct labor to produce pottery for sale.
 Handmade pottery by definition requires physical attention from the potter during many stages of the operation.
 There is the forming, trimming, drying, bisque firing, glaze making, glazing and glaze firing.